osmandapp/docs/content/osmand/personal/maps.md

 **Actions**:
 - Refresh &#10227; - redownloads list of available maps from OsmAnd Server.
 - Search -  allows you to search maps by **Country**, **Province** or by a large **City**.
-- Toolbar indicates how much memory is available to download and how much maps is available Tool bar of Device memory (how much is free)
+- Toolbar indicates how much memory is available to download and how much maps is available to download for free.

 **Hint**: a small Worldwide map is builtin inside OsmAnd, you don't need to download a large Worldwide map if you plan to have detailed maps for region.
 In case you want to have map that covers full planet including major cities, roads & rivers, you can download **_Detailed worldwide map_**.